Broken Rung: Systemic Obstacles to Career Advancement

 Jennifer Purcell

-Career Advancement Coach who empowers women of colour to navigate workplace barriers so they can gain the recognition and career opportunities they deserve
+I am a career coach who empowers women of colour to take control of their careers so they earn more, increase visibility and gain the recognition they deserve

 Previous